Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Over (145.5)

-Baylor is 17-14-0 against the spread this season compared to Creighton's 14-15-0 ATS record.
-The Bears have gone over the point total in 17 games, while Bluejays games have gone over 12 times.
-The teams combine to score 153.6 points per game, 8.1 more points than this matchup's total.
-Baylor is 6-4 against the spread and 6-4 overall in its past 10 games, while Creighton has gone 5-5 against the spread and 6-4 overall.
+Baylor is 17-14-0 against the spread, while Creighton's ATS record this season is 14-15-0.
+In terms of hitting the over, games involving the Bears are 17-14-0 and the Bluejays are 12-17-0.
+The two teams score an average of 153.6 points per game, 8.1 more points than this matchup's total.
+Over the past 10 games, Baylor has a 6-4 record against the spread while going 6-4 overall.
+Creighton has gone 5-5 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.